Instructions for session organizers

 Posters accompanied by digital technology (e.g., laptops running databases, GIS, Web sites, etc.) are welcome; you'll need to check the appropriate box on the Poster abstract submission form.
 You must provide all necessary hardware (including extension cords and duct tape to secure cords to floor) and take responsibility for securing that hardware during periods when you are not present.
 The GWS, conference co-sponsors, and the hotel can assume no responsibility for your laptop or any other equipment.

-Posters accompanied by digital technology will be given the same set-up as the poster presentations (details above), except that all we will place them near an electrical outlet.
+Posters accompanied by digital technology will be given the same set-up as the poster presentations (details above), except that all of them will be placed near an electrical outlet.
 This means you will be sharing your 2x6 table with only one other presenter (usually another computer demo); this will give you a bit more room for your computer equipment.
 If you are proposing a Web-based demo, you must request an Internet connection on your abstract submission form.
 There will be an extra charge for this (and be forewarned it can be expensive, depending on the hotel).

 See below for instructions on shipping material to the hotel.